ibm-cloud-docs/satellite/host-latency-test.md

     ```
     {: pre}

 4. After a few packets complete transmission, close the connection.
-For example, from the command line, you might enter `ctrl+c`.
+For example, from the command line, enter `ctrl+c`.
 5. In the `ping statistics` output, note the average (`avg`) round trip distance in milliseconds (ms) between the host and the {{site.data.keyword.cloud_notm}} region, and compare whether the connection meets the latency requirement of less than or equal to 200 milliseconds (`<= 200ms`).

     Example of a connection that meets the latency requirements